dm-grinko/dynamic-art/readme.md

 # Dynamic Art

-A dynamic art application that allows administrators to create and manage photo albums, split photos into categories, and assign categories to specific users.
-Users can then access a personalized photo display through facial recognition technology, enabling them to view their assigned images.
+A dynamic art app that allows administrators to organize photo albums and categorize photos, assigning categories to specific users.
+Users can access their designated images through a personalized display that utilizes facial recognition technology for a seamless, hands-free experience.

 ## Features